scrapinghub/web-poet/docs/advanced/fields.rst

-It is common for Page Objects not to put all the extraction code to the ``to_item()`` method, but create properties or methods to extract individual attributes, a method per attribute:
+It is common for Page Objects not to put all the extraction code to the ``to_item()`` method, but create properties or methods to extract individual attributes, a method or property per attribute:

 .. code-block:: python